 Research & Development Strategy

 At Proveca we want to develop and license medicines for children.
 Currently, over half of the medicines children take are in the wrong format and/or are not licensed for their use.
 What do we mean by wrong format and not licensed?

 - wrong format: this means that the drug given is not designed to be taken by children.
 This can result in issues with administration of the medicine and poor compliance.
-There could also be excipients (additives) in the medicine which could be harmful to children.
-Examples of administering the wrong format to children include using adult medicines which contain alcohol or using adult tablets which need to be crushed.
+There might be also be excipients (additives) in the medicine which could be harmful to children.
+Examples of administering the wrong format to children include using medicines which contain alcohol or using adult tablets which need to be crushed.

 - not licensed: this means that there may not be any clinical data to support the use of a product in children and the product has not been approved for such use.
 Many children using unlicensed medicines have chronic conditions which require long term drug treatment.